momentum-laboratory/molecular-mrf/README.md

 ## Installation

-To install, execute the following command in the terminal (ideally within a clean conda environment or similar):
+To install, execute the following command in the terminal (ideally within a clean conda environment, e.g., created with `conda create -n env_name python==3.9` or similar):
 ```
 cd open-py-cest-mrf
 pip install -e .